core-wg/senml-spec/draft-ietf-core-senml.md

 Note to RFC Editor - please remove this paragraph.
 Note that a request for media type review for senml+json was sent to the media-types@iana.org on Sept 21, 2010.
-A second request for all the types was sent on TODO.
+A second request for all the types was sent on October 7, 2016.

 ### senml+json Media Type Registration {#sec-senml-json}